Vexuliii/old-readme/README.md

       <p align="center">
   (also leave something in our atabook or draw us smth in our strawpage!!
 We love looking at stuff!! >_<)
  <p align="center">
-NOTE: Strawpage is down for the time being!!
-Leave a msg in our atabook instead!! (note updated on 7/30)
+NOTE: STRAWPAGE IS DONE AND BACK UP!
+GO CHECK IT OUT!! (note updated on 8/02)
 <!--dont worry about the images its fine everythings fine-->

 <div align="center">